xovox/RetroTink-Setup/README.md

 # Bad Resolutions

-According to databases I've looked at, the following roms have a resolution of 0 or > 240p and will not look right.
+According to databases I've looked at, the following roms have difficult to work with resolutions and will not look right with my current setup.
+I hope to fix these.

 | rom | resolution | rom | resolution | rom | resolution |
 |---- |---- |---- |---- |---- |---- |